smcconoughey/todoevents/README.md

 ## Deployment

-The application is configured for deployment on Render.com.
-See `render.yaml` for configuration details.
+The application is configured for deployment on Render.com:

+### Frontend and Backend
+- Main application: See `render.yaml` for configuration details
+- Backend API: Deployed separately at `https://todoevents-backend.onrender.com`

+### Admin Dashboard (Standalone)
+The admin dashboard can be deployed separately:
+- See `admin/README.md` for detailed deployment instructions
+- Supports Render.com, Vercel, and Netlify
+- Configured to connect to the production backend automatically

 ## Password Requirements